Fetih I Giray: Reign and death

 In the summer of 1597 Gazi led his troops to the steppes north of Crimea.
+(Note: Gaivoronsky (2010) does not explain why.
+Perhaps he was planning to deal with the Zaporozhians.)
 Fetih assumed that he was starting another Hungarian campaign, so he invaded Crimea.
 Gazi returned and drove him out.
 Fetih decided to submit.
-In Gazi's tent outside of Kaffa, while kneeling before Gazi to make submission, one of the Mansur Mirzas stepped forward with a battle ax and bashed his head in.
-Baht Giray fled on horseback, but was caught and killed (Baht Giray was Fetih's kalga and the son of the Adil Geray who was executed by the Persians in 1579).
+In Gazi's tent outside of Kaffa, while kneeling before Gazi to make submission, one of the Mansur (Note: Gaivoronsky (2010) has Mansur; Türk (2000) has Mangit.)
+Mirzas stepped forward with a battle ax and bashed his head in.
+Baht Giray fled on horseback, but was caught and killed.
+(Note: Baht Giray was Fetih's kalga and the son of the Adil Geray who was executed by the Persians in 1579.)
 Following this Fetih's whole family was killed, including his nine children.
+(Note: How khan Adil Giray could have been his grandson is not explained.)
 Some have claimed that Gazi did not give the order, but this seems unlikely.